TRACK CHAIR

 - Emerging business models for the enterprise as enabled by technology (e.g., platform business models)

-Papers accepted for presentation at HICSS in the minitrack are considered for fast-track submission into four different journals, with the potential to shape the future role of enterprise systems.
-They include:
+Papers accepted for presentation at HICSS in this minitrack are considered for fast-track submission into four different journals:

 - American Accounting Association (AAA) Journal of Information Systems